alumet-dev/helm-charts/README.md

 - alumet-relay-client.plugins.prometheusExporter.enable="false"

 relay client configuration file is created as a config map named: *\<release name\>-alumet-relay-client-config*

+As for Alumet relay server, if your cluster's nodes have taints, you can set tolerations to deploy Alumet relay client on node with a specific taint.
+To set a toleration at deployment step, you have to set the helm variable *alumet-relay-client.tolerations*.
+Refer to [deployment with tolerations](#deployment-with-tolerations) for more details.

 ### deployment config map relay client